Highest-weight truncation, graded EFT structure, and renormalization of black hole Love numbers: Discussion and Conclusions

 We showed that this analytic structure naturally gives rise to a graded algebra of logarithms and Riemann zeta values organizing the dynamical Love coefficients $\lambda_{\ell,n}$.
 Dimensional analysis together with the structure of the $\eta$ expansion fixes the total transcendental weight of the coefficient multiplying $\omega^n$ to be $n-1$, after factoring out the appropriate power of the Schwarzschild radius.
 Within this graded algebra, no element of negative weight exists, and the static coefficient $\lambda_{\ell,0}$ is therefore forbidden.
 This reproduces the ``zero--sum'' rule observed in Shell EFT and clarifies the structure of the renormalization group equations derived from scattering amplitudes.

 Taken together, these results demonstrate that the Shell EFT structure and the Raman scattering RG flow are not independent or accidental features of the matching procedure.
 Rather, they can be understood as the effective--theory imprint of horizon regularity and the associated highest--weight structure of the static black--hole perturbation problem.
 The uniqueness of the static solution eliminates the static invariant, while the Coulomb--hypergeometric realization controls the detailed transcendental content and scale dependence of the allowed dynamical response.
-Symmetry excludes forbidden operators, analyticity organizes the allowed coefficients, and on--shell matching encodes their renormalization.
+In this sense, the Schwarzschild case suggests an interpretation in which symmetry excludes forbidden operators, analyticity organizes the allowed coefficients, and on--shell matching encodes their renormalization.

 Several comments are in order regarding the scope and limitations of our analysis.
 First, the argument relies crucially on the existence of a highest--weight structure in the static sector, which in turn is tied to horizon regularity and the absence of additional length scales.
 When this property fails --- for example in higher spacetime dimensions, in the presence of additional mass scales, or for horizonless compact objects --- static Love numbers need not vanish.
 Second, the emergent $\mathrm{SL}(2,\mathbb{R})$ organization is specific to the strictly static near--zone problem and does not constrain the dynamical response, which remains generically nonzero.
 This explains how black holes can simultaneously exhibit vanishing static Love numbers and rich frequency--dependent tidal behavior.